doorBW/algorithm_practice/readme.md

-# Algorithm Practice by HackerRank _ DoorBW
+# Algorithm Practice  by DoorBW